 A number of programs and funding sources are available to support student participation in programs at the station.

-- SNRI fellowships are available annually for scientific visualization.
+- SNRS fellowships are available annually for scientific visualization.

 - The Yosemite Leadership Program provides UC Merced undergraduates with summer internships offering the opportunity to participate in research, environmental stewardship, education, and search and rescue operations in the park.